In this Contract:

 20.0 Transfer of rights and obligations

-Neither party may transfer any of its rights or obligations under this Contract, without the written consent of the other, except that Indigo Forward may transfer its rights or obligations (or both) to an Indigo Forward or Boundary Communications Group Company or delegate its obligations to any supplier without consent.
+The Customer may not transfer any of its rights or obligations under this Contract, without the written consent of Indigo Forward.
+Indigo Forward may transfer its rights or obligations (or both) or delegate its obligations to any supplier without consent.

 - Subject to paragraph 18.1 this Contract contains the whole agreement between the parties and supersedes all previous written or oral agreements relating to its subject matter.